t3rmin4t0r/yourkit-helpers/README.md

 Helpers for Yourkit Profiler
 ============================

-When you run yourkit with hive, you end up with a few hundred map-tasks and their individual outputs.
+When you run [yourkit](http://yourkit.com) with hadoop, you end up with a few hundred map-tasks and their individual outputs.

+If you're like me, you have no clue which one is the slow one from the 168 map-tasks you have distributed across 20 machines.

 This is a quick-n-dirty way to churn through them to find the candidate file you're looking for.